 Reward Good Behavior

 Using the positive reinforcement dog training method, you should praise your dog when they meet the new dog and greet the other dog by sniffing and normal friendly behavior.
 As the dogs play, continue to praise your dog for good behavior.
-After letting them play, shower them with love and praise them as you give them a break from the other dog.
+Then, After letting them play shower them with love and praise them as you give them a break from the other dog.
+Helping Dogs Get Along: Tips and Tricks.

 Related Link: Dog Anxiety: What Dog Owners Need to Know